B1 Blue Strike Review: What is the B1 Blue Strike?

 This is why the golf industry is constantly developing new technology to help golfers receive instant feedback on their swings.
 If you’ve been following us at USGolfTV, you know we frequently recommend training aids to do exactly that.
 From launch monitors to laser lines, we want to make sure you know about all the options out there.

-This is why we learned all we could about the new B1 Blue Strike.
+This is why we learned all we could for this B1 Blue Strike Review.

 What is the B1 Blue Strike?

-The B1 Blue Strike is a golf club designed to be used as a training aid.
+This B1 Blue Strike Review shows that it’s a golf club designed to be used as a training aid.
 It most closely resembles an iron but can be used to help you with any club in your bag.
 (More on that later.)

 This training aid is intended to help you gain precision and consistency when it comes to the all-important moment of impact.
 More specifically, the B1 aims to help you improve your impact by eliminating the most common impact error: flipping.